Geldern-Kapellen: Castle (Palace) Haag -Schloss Haag

-The Castle Haag, under an agreement dated December 29, 1618, has been owned by the family of Adriaan of Hoensbroech, now in its 12th generation.
+The Castle Haag, under an agreement dated 29 December 1618, has been owned by the family of Adriaan of Hoensbroech, now in its 12th generation.
 Since 1995 there is an 6-hole golf course around the Palace.

 Haus Beerenbrouck

 The Farmhouse Beerenbrouck was first mentioned in 1331.
 It was rebuilt in its present form, a two-story mansion, around 1800.
 In 1908 the house in 1908 was partially destroyed by a fire.
 The fire completely destroyed the barn.
-The house was added to the list of historical monuments on October 15, 1986 as the number A24.
+The house was added to the list of historical monuments on 15 October 1986 as number A24.